i-m-aditya/web3-wordle-game/README.md

-Winner of Eth-global: Road to Web3 hackathon https://showcase.ethglobal.com/roadtoweb3/world-of-wordle
+Pool prize winner of Eth-global: Road to Web3 hackathon https://showcase.ethglobal.com/roadtoweb3/world-of-wordle

 # Bringing wordle into web3 using play to earn wow tokens and nfts.